-This policy is based on DfE guidance "Preventing and Tackling Bullying" July 2017 and supporting documents.
-It also considers the DfE statutory guidance "Keeping Children Safe in Education" 2018 and 'Sexual violence and sexual harassment between children in schools and colleges' guidance.
-The setting has also read Childnet's "Cyberbullying: Understand, Prevent and Respond: Guidance for Schools".
+This policy is based on DfE guidance Preventing and Tackling Bullying July 2017 and supporting documents.
+It also considers the DfE statutory guidance Keeping Children Safe in Education 2024.
+Childnet's Cyberbullying Understand, Prevent and Respond Guidance for Schools.

 1) Policy objectives: